86Box/docs/settings/hdd.rst

 .. note::
   * You must have the correct permissions to access the raw physical disk.
 This entails running 86Box as administrator on Windows and adjusting block device permissions on Linux.
   * Any partitions on the disk must be unmounted to prevent data corruption.
-On Windows, use Disk Management to unmount the disk by right-clicking it and selecting *Offline* (not available on removable drives) or by removing all drive letters assigned to it.
+On Windows, use Disk Management to unmount the disk by right-clicking it and selecting *Offline* (not available on removable drives) or by removing the drive letters from all of its partitions.

 Removing a disk
 ---------------

 Select a disk on the list and press *Remove* to remove it.